jubitaneja/souper-cgo20-artifact/SPEC.md

 ```
 ### Set Execution Time
 We also limit execution time of `souper-check` and `Z3` in `crontab`
 to keep running these experiments at a faster pace.
+Note: `crontab` is not shipped in our docker image, ignore this section if you're working inside docker.

 ```
 (docker) $ crontab -e